Scottish Women's Hospital at Royaumont: Legacy

 After the war the Chief Medical Officer, Dr Frances Ivens CBE MS(Lond) ChM(Liverp) FRGOG (1870–1944), was awarded membership of the Légion d'honneur.

 In spite of this support, Dr Ivens could not obtain a commission as a doctor in the British Army.
-While by the end of the war she gained a formal appointment within the French military; besides her own decoration, six other Royaumont doctors were awarded the Croix de Guerre; however there is no mention of the hospital in the British Official Medical History of the War and no British medals were given to the staff.
+While by the end of the war she gained a formal appointment within the French military; besides her own decoration, six other Royaumont doctors, and at least one nursing Sister Gertrude Lindsay, were awarded the Croix de Guerre; however there is no mention of the hospital in the British Official Medical History of the War and no British medals were given to the staff.
 Winston Churchill praised their work in a letter to the MP A. F. Whyte: "The record of their work in Russia and Rumania lit up by the fame of Elsie Inglis will shine in history.
 Their achievements in France and Serbia and Greece and other theatres were no less valuable, and no body of women has won higher reputation for organizing power and for efficacy in works of mercy."

 Many of the doctors left general practice after the war.
 An exception was Dr L. Aldrich-Blake who worked in obstetrics and gynaecology.
 The women established the Royaumont Association after the unit disbanded in 1919 and there was an attempt to establish another SWH unit at Royaumont at the onset of World War II, but this failed.